skycoin/skycoin/README.md

 ./run.sh -web-interface=true
 ```

-The gui is now running on a random port.
+The wallet is now accessible at http://127.0.0.1:6402

 To rebuild the gui after modifying code

 ```
-./compile/getdeps.sh
 ./gui.sh build
 ./run.sh -web-interface=true
 ```

-Once it is built, you can run it with
+To run the webkit wallet

 ```
 ./gui.sh